eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/main.rst

 Steps
 -----

-* Instantiate the Main Node creating an object of such class with a name.
+* Instantiate the Main Node creating an object of this class with a name.
 * Create a new :code:`JobDataType` from an array of bytes.
 * Send a new *Job* synchronously and wait for the solution by calling :code:`request_job_solution`.